rerun-io/rerun/BUILD.md

 High-level documentation for rerun can be found at [http://rerun.io/docs](http://rerun.io/docs).
 It is built from the separate repository [rerun-docs](https://github.com/rerun-io/rerun-docs).

-Python API docs can be found at <https://rerun-io.github.io/rerun> and are built via `mkdocs` and hosted on GitHub.
-For details on how more information on the python doc-system see [Writing Docs](https://rerun-io.github.io/rerun/latest/docs).
+Python API docs can be found at <https://ref.rerun.io/docs/python> and are built via `mkdocs` and hosted on GitHub.
+For details on the python doc-system, see [Writing Docs](https://github.com/rerun-io/rerun/blob/main/rerun_py/docs/writing_docs.md).

 Rust documentation is hosted on <https://docs.rs/rerun/>.
 You can build them locally with: `cargo doc --all-features --no-deps --open`